All Episodes

 What do you think?

-Who have reacted in exactly the same way, which is to look at the medium resolution image that came out first and to say, well, this absolutely proves that there's nothing of interest in terms of artificial structures on Mars.
+Well, certainly, and I've been logging on to the internet sites with images of the face, of course, and also looking at the British press who have reacted in exactly the same way, which is to look at the medium resolution image that came out first and to say, well, this absolutely proves that there's nothing of interest in terms of artificial structures on Mars.

-I mean, there seems to me, certainly in the press in Britain, I can't speak for the American press because I haven't seen it, to have been An incredibly hasty and almost relieved reaction along the lines of, oh yes, all those Mars people were just cranks after all, and now NASA has proved it, so we can all rest quietly and forget about it.
+I mean, there seems to me, certainly in the press in Britain, I can't speak for the American press because I haven't seen it, to have been an incredibly hasty and almost relieved reaction along the lines of, oh yes, all those Mars people were just cranks after all, and now NASA has proved it so we can all rest quietly and forget about it.

 We're engaged in a seminal event here.

-This is the first time that we have ever really explored A neighboring world, at least the first time in our memory as a species.
+This is the first time that we have ever really explored a neighboring world, at least the first time in our memory as a species.

-And to allow ourselves to be deflected from a very intriguing aspect of that exploration and to allow ourselves to feel that there's nothing there further to look for in terms of signs of intelligence.
+And to allow ourselves to be deflected from a very intriguing aspect of that exploration and to allow ourselves to feel that there's nothing there, nothing there further to look for in terms of signs of intelligence is, I think, extremely sad on the basis of this image.

 Quite frankly, the image is ambiguous.